K1D77A/validate-list/README.md

 If you find you need more functionality you can define your own symbols with the function ``add-new-symbol``
 <br>
 here is the doctsring:<br>
-  "Takes in a symbol and associates the symbol with the function. the function must accept two arguments, the first an entry ie a value in a list wanting to be validated and the second an object see any of the definitions of handle-* to get an idea what your lambda should look like.
-Here is an example <br>
+  "Takes in a symbol and associates the symbol with the function. <br>the function must accept two arguments, the first an entry ie a value in a list wanting to be validated and the second an object see any of the definitions of handle-* to get an idea what your lambda should look like.<br> Here is an example <br>
 ```lisp
 (add-new-symbol :n=